 - Keep windows secure.
 Keep windows shut at all times, or, if you need ventilation, either install a screen (a secure nylon or metal pet screen, not a mosquito screen, which cannot hold a cat) or ventilate rooms one by one, always checking that the cat is behind a closed door in a different room.
 Even though cats can balance well, they can easily slip and fall of a window ledge, which is dangerous if you live above the ground floor.
 Also, cats don’t always land on their feet, and even if they would, falling from heights can still cause fractures, major internal organ injuries, and/or death.
 If you have an indoor cat, leaving a window open will allow it to escape.
-And even if you leave a small gap that theoretically would keep the cat in, this could turn out badly.
-For example, so-called tilt-and-turn windows that are popular in Europe create a V-shaped opening when in ventilation mode.
-Cats can become stuck while trying to get through them, which could prove deadly.

 - Revise plants in your household.
 Indoor plants are cool and beautiful; unfortunately, many of them are toxic to cats, who love nibbling on them.
 You can see a list of plants that are toxic to cats here on the ASPCA website.
-Currently, close to 400 items are listed.
+Currently, more than 400 items are listed.
 If you have any of those in your home, replace them with cat-friendly plants or place them entirely out of your cat’s reach.
 You can also find an article about preventing a cat from nibbling plants here.

 If we talk about buying different accessories for cats, like cat trees, scratching posts, water fountains, and other items to improve your cat’s life, it’s always possible to start small and then build up according to your cat’s personality and preferences.